About Physics at LVC

 - LVC physics majors can earn a B.S. in physics and B.S. in engineering in just five years through the College’s 3+2 Engineering Program (in partnership with Penn State University or Case Western Reserve University).

 - Secondary education teacher certification in physics is available to students who complete the physics major and a complement of courses offered through LVC’s Education Department.

 Quantum Information Theory

-Dr. David Lyons, mathematical sciences, and Dr. Scott Walck, physics, work with students to study the ways in which the "quantum advantage" of systems of tangled particles can perform computing and communications tasks that outperform the most powerful existing supercomputers.
+Dr. David Lyons, mathematical sciences, and Dr. Scott Walck, physics, work with students to study the ways in which the "quantum advantage" of systems of entangled particles can perform computing and communications tasks that outperform the most powerful existing supercomputers.

 Laser Modifications of Glass

 Dr. Keith Veenhuizen, physics and engineering, conducts student-faculty research to fabricate crystals in glass using a laser as a heat source.
 Light can be guided through the crystals, making them potentially useful as optical interconnects in photonic integrated circuits.
 Also, the crystals are characterized by various means (Raman spectroscopy, piezoresponse force microscopy, etc.) to gather information for practical applications and more fundamental studies.

 Computational Nuclear Physics

 Dr. Daniel Pitonyak, physics, conducts student-faculty research to map out 3D images of the internal structure of visible matter.
 Students write code in Python to compute high-energy particle collisions and analyze how models fit experimental data.
 This enables researchers to extract information on the elementary particles that make up objects like the proton.